 4. Select the operation method you wish to test from the available method dropdown list.
 This will depend on the operation method available for that API with the endpoint.
 In this example, it is the 'GET' method.
 And you can confirm is it available for that API by reviewing the Operations section of the API's definition page within Find and Use an API.

-5. Copy the Base URL from the API's definition page and Environments section within Find and Use an API.
+5. Copy the Base URL from the API's Overview and details page within the Environments section within the Find and Use an API Consumption Portal.

-6. Paste that Base URL into the Request box in Postman.
+6. Paste that Base URL into the Request box within Postman.

-7. Go back to the API's definition page and Operations section within Find and Use an API.
+7. Go back to the API's Overview and details page within the Operations section within the Find and Use an API.

 8. Copy the URL template value.
 For example, '/info'.
 This represents the operation you are about to test using the GET method.